Self-belief is arguably the most essential ingredient for aspiring achievers to generate results in their lives.

 Success leaves clues!
 Anything that you are challenged by has been overcome by and dealt with by someone else.
 In most cases, these people have come from more challenging circumstances than what we have to deal with!

 The internet has made it incredibly easy to find these role models.
-You are literally a key stroke away from finding out what made it possible for someone with a similar self-belief pattern as yours to overcome it.
+You are a keystroke away from finding out what made it possible for someone with a similar self-belief pattern as yours to overcome it.

 Before he broke the record, it was considered humanly impossible.
 Yet in the year after he broke the record, 35 other people also broke it!